While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 Earlier in this article, we touched on the fact that there is a myth that Mac devices are safe and so security tools like a VPN are not needed.

 But you can still download software from the internet onto a Mac too.
 And if you have an internet connection or are using a public Wi-Fi connection, you are still vulnerable to hackers and other threats.
-VPNs can help you to unblock sites like Netflix on your Mac too.
+VPNs can help you to unblock sites like Netflix and BBC iPlayer on your Mac too.

 The benefits of a VPN are as vital to Mac users as those using any other devices.
 This is why VPNs like ExpressVPN have created dedicated Mac apps.
 And this is why most computer savvy Mac users use a VPN too.